 - Chinese eggplant stir fry

-- Coconut rice I love these Chinese green beans served over coconut rice – so good!
+- Coconut rice or plain white rice – Chinese green beans are the perfect side dish to serve served over coconut rice or plain white and call it dinner – so good!

 If you give this Chinese Green Beans recipe a try, please feel free to leave a comment and/or a star rating below.
 We appreciate and welcome all your feedback.
 Thank you!